prestsoftware/prest/docs/src/workspace/index.rst

 Prest's **workspace** is the area where imported/Prest-generated datasets are available for analysis and exporting.

-The three columns in the workspace area provide the following information about all datasets listed there:
+Its three columns provide the following information about all datasets listed there:

 | *"Name"*.
 The name of the dataset, as imported from file or specified by you through a Prest operation.

 | *"Alternatives/Goods"*.
-Depending on whether the dataset in question is :ref:`general <general-datasets>` or :ref:`budgetary <budgetary-datasets>`,
-| the total number of alternatives or goods in that dataset is shown, respectively.
+Depending on whether the dataset in question is :ref:`general <general-datasets>` or :ref:`budgetary <budgetary-datasets>`, the total number of alternatives or goods in that dataset is shown, respectively.

 | *"Size"*.
 The total number of subjects and observations in the dataset.